December 2023

 There are many ways to treat heel spurs.
 If one is suffering from heel spurs in conjunction with pain, there are several methods for healing.
 Medication, surgery, and herbal care are some options.

-If you have any questions feel free to contact one of our offices located in Detroit, West Detroit, Northwest Detroit, Sterling Heights, Hamtramck, Dearborn Heights, Madison Heights, and Redford, MI .
+If you have any questions feel free to contact one of our offices located in Detroit, West Detroit, Northwest Detroit, Sterling Heights, Hamtramck, Dearborn Heights, Madison Heights, Redford, and Livonia, MI .
 We offer the latest in diagnostic and treatment technology to meet your needs.

 Broken Toes Can Result in Complications